Mistakes are hardly 20/20

 Being fulfilled doesn’t mean making less money, but it may mean investing more time for that money and system to build momentum and pay off.

+The question is, are you doing work that you want?
 Do you enjoy your life or is work something you justify?

 Well, one sign of going down the wrong road of work is regularly needing/wanting a getaway, a vacation.